 • Since Harvey, 6,063 units have been leased

 • Prior to Harvey: the inventory of 2,725 properties represented 638,603 units, 70,000 units were available to rent

-“As we continue to learn how apartment properties were affected by Harvey, I am surprised by the relatively low number of units damaged,” McClenny said.
+“As we continue to learn how apartment properties were affected by Harvey, I am surprised by the relatively low number of units damaged,” said Bruce McClenny, President, ApartmentData.com.
 “The most realistic comparison we can make is to Tropical Storm Allison, when we lost 5% of the supply, which was 20,000 units.
 Harvey was a much larger storm that created flooding across the entire region and we are only seeing about 2% of the supply affected so far.
 We still have to assess more properties so that percentage is likely to increase,” he added.